hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 the user had he's own LB implementation, SQL won't work from clients at all unless the LB was modified too.

-Due to rolling upgrades, we need another strategy to choosing the target
+Due to rolling upgrades, we need another strategy to choose the target
 member: any data member from the larger same-version group.
 It's not possible to add this without requiring a non-trivial implementation from the users in their LB implementations.
 Therefore we decided to not use the `LoadBalancer` interface for choosing the member for executing SQL.
 Instead, we'll manually choose a random member from the desired group.

-We'll also deprecate the `LB.nextDataMember()` method and mark it as unused.
+We'll deprecate the `LB.nextDataMember()` method and mark it as unused.

 `LoadBalancer` is used only for smart clients.
 Non-smart clients connect directly to just one member which needs to forward the request if it's